UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/persistence/MicoServiceDeploymentInfoRepository.rst

 .. java:method:: @Query  Optional<MicoServiceDeploymentInfo> findByApplicationAndService(String applicationShortName, String applicationVersion, String serviceShortName)
    :outertype: MicoServiceDeploymentInfoRepository

    Retrieves the deployment information for a particular application and service.
-Also works with a KafkaFaasConnector.
+Also works with a KafkaFaasConnector instance.

    :param applicationShortName: the short name of the \ :java:ref:`MicoApplication`\ .
    :param applicationVersion: the version of the \ :java:ref:`MicoApplication`\ .